kcg295/kcg295.github.io/projects.md

 ##### Current Status

-Awaiting notification of acceptance or rejection.
+*COLBAC: Shifting Cybersecurity From Hierarchical to Horizontal Designs* was accepted to the New Security Paradigms Workshop.

 ##### Next Steps

-1. Measure the horizontality of security practices of different organization types.
+1. Study the security practices of horizontal organizations.
+2. Create a secure distributed system that allows small food banks and food cooperatives to dynamically create contracts with vendors to create competition to big agriculture.
-2. Develop a technological solution to allow activists organizations, NGOs, and other more horizontal groups to avoid "password wars," or, the occurance of a malicious insider denying the group access to their third party accounts.
+3. Develop a technological solution to allow activists organizations, NGOs, and other more horizontal groups to avoid "password wars," or, the occurance of a malicious insider denying the group access to their third party accounts.
-3. Identify necessary changes in traditional cybersecurity concepts and technologies to facilitate horizontality, and implementing them.
+4. Identify necessary changes in traditional cybersecurity concepts and technologies to facilitate horizontality, and implementing them.

 ##### Previous Steps